delaval-htps/SafetyNetAlert_Project_OC_5/README.md

 Below you can find list of different endpoints :their description and use are explained in REST API documentation located at:`target/documentation`

 ##Run test
-We use `Cucumber` to create acceptance tests more easily readable for customers and above all to generate code's implementation using TDD...
+We use TDD to implement code in this project:

-So,from these acceptance tests, we created integration and unit tests to implement and check the code.
+So, from creation of integration and unit tests, we created the source's code and check it to be sure of its correct working.

 ##Site and Reports